Bundle of joy or bundle of nerves?

-Of course some parents reading this will scoff: “time!
+Of course, some parents reading this will scoff: “time!
 That’s exactly what the problem is.
 There is no time!”
-Its true.
+It’s true.
 Being a new parent can feel like you don’t have time to scratch yourself, let alone being able to have an afternoon off or get a good nights sleep.

 One option that is ideal for parents and children of any age is a program called Sound Therapy, which is designed for home use and is played through headphones on a portable player.

 It requires no time out of the day since the sound is played very quietly during other activities such as reading, sleeping, housework, breastfeeding or gentle exercise.
-It uses classical music with specially filtered high frequencies to gently stimulate the auditory pathways and balance brain centres.
+It uses classical music with specially filtered high frequencies to gently stimulate the auditory pathways and balance brain centers.

 The program was designed by an ear doctor and is used in many situations including special needs classrooms, for sleep disorders, to enhance learning and to improve hearing.

-Its inventor, Dr Alfred Tomatis, was a pioneering researcher on the mother-child relationship.
+Its inventor, Dr. Alfred Tomatis, was a pioneering researcher on the mother-child relationship.
 He established that the baby forms its first acoustic relationship with the mother in the first four months of gestation.